AttackPattern/CSharpAnalytics/README.md

 Going further
 -------------
 AutoMeasurement is a start but you'll certainly want to go further.

+**To allow users to opt in/out**
+There is a bindable class called AnalyticsUserOptions that can be bound to that automatically takes care of switching AutoMeasurement on and off.
+See the OptionsFlyout in the Windows 8 sample application for an example of usage.

 **To give a page a different name in analytics**
 The default name for a page is the class name of the page with "Page" removed from the end. e.g. "TopNewsPage" would be tracked as "TopNews".